Jady Menezes

-Jady Menezes (born 13 February 1992) is a Brazilian kickboxer that competes in the Glory Bantamweight division.
+Jady Menezes (born 13 February 1992) is a Brazilian kickboxer who competed in the Glory Bantamweight division.

 Mixed martial arts career

 Jady Menezes has a 3–1 record in MMA, with 2 wins coming by way of TKO.
 She has spent the entirety of her MMA career competing for regional promotions in the Paraná state of Brazil from 2014 to 2015.

 Kickboxing career

 In 2018, at Glory 56: Denver, Menzes faced Anissa Meksen in a bid to win to the Glory Super Bantamweight Kickboxing Championship.
 Menezes won a highly controversial split decision, which would be dubbed "Robbery of the Year" by Combat Press.

 Menezes later lost the title in a rematch against Meksen three months later by way of TKO at Glory 61: New York.